dart-lang/language/resources/type-system/inference.md

-- `@PROMOTED_TYPE<T>(m)` represents an elaborated expression whose runtime behavior is the same as that of `m`, but where it is known that whenever the elaborated expression executes, the resulting value is an instance satisfying type `T`. _This is used in situations where additional reasoning, beyond the static type of `m`, is required to establish soundness.
+- `@PROMOTED_TYPE<T>(m)` represents an elaborated expression whose runtime behavior is the same as that of `m`, but where it is known that whenever the elaborated expression executes, the resulting value is an instance implementing type `T`. _This is used in situations where additional reasoning, beyond the static type of `m`, is required to establish soundness.
 Wherever this construct is used, the additional reasoning follows in italics.
 Note that since `m` and `@PROMOTED_TYPE<T>(m)` have the same runtime behavior, implementations can most likely elide `@PROMOTED_TYPE<T>(m)` to `m` without any loss of functionality, provided they are not trying to construct a proof